PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

 ### Step 4: Add new cultivars

-_each cultivar should be associated with a specie_

-_new species must be added to species table before referencing_
+Each cultivar must be associated with a species.
+If there is no entry for the species in the species table, it must be added before adding the new cultivar.

 ```sql
 insert into cultivars (name, specie_id)